johnnyw66/MQTT-SMS-Gateway/README.md

 ```

 The various Selenuim Python libraries support waiting for page loading - making sure you don't miss out on important data - due to the asynchronous nature of web browsing.
 If you are familiar with DOM handling in javascript - you will probably be comfortable with writing code to search for HTML elements.
 Selenium 'bot' coding uses a lot of searching for elements, generating input actions such as clicking buttons or submitting forms.
-The code above is tightly coupled to the names of elements in a web servers web pages, meaning it will fail if the any of the element identities are changed.
+The code above is tightly coupled to the names of elements in a web servers web pages, meaning it will fail if any of the element identities are changed.

+In the verification loop - ***while verification_code*** the line -

+***client.loop(timeout=1.0)***

+is used to process and handle the paho MQTT client - which is run under its own event loop.

 ## Selenium sounds great - Why don't you use that?